Kingston Charity Research Network Project

 Welcome

-The Kingston Charity Research Network Project is a community of practice that bridges Kingston University with local social enterprises and small businesses with the mutually beneficial aims of developing inter-organisational and interdisciplinary research relationships, of sharing stories about effective funding applications, and of developing skills for writing bids.
+The Kingston Charity Research Network Project is a community of practice that bridges Kingston University with local social enterprises and small businesses.
+The Project has the mutually beneficial aims of developing inter-organisational and interdisciplinary research relationships, of sharing stories about effective funding applications, and of developing skills for writing bids.

 About the Kingston Charity Research Network Project

 The Kingston Charity Research Network began by generating a toolkit, focused on bid writing, professional communication and communities of practice, whose knowledge could be disseminated both inside and outside the University.
-Thereafter, following the format of a community of practice, it enabled the creation of university-community partnerships that encourage collaborative, mutually beneficial projects between academics or students at Kingston University and groups in local government, third sector organisations and SMEs.
+Following the format of a community of practice, it enabled the creation of University-community partnerships.
+These encourage collaborative, mutually beneficial projects between academics or students at Kingston University and groups in local government, third sector organisations and SMEs.

 Such expansions of the research and business culture at Kingston University, particularly in the context of bid writing, enable the development of new routes for research, collaboration and knowledge exchange with local entities in the Kingston Borough and beyond.
-Moreover, in being centred around core workplace skills-provision and around developing connections with the local community, the project feeds directly into Kingston University's Town House Strategy and Future Skills agenda.
+Centred around core workplace skills-provision and around developing connections with the local community, the project feeds directly into Kingston University's Town House Strategy and Future Skills agenda.

 To take part in this community and/or to hear about any future events we run, join our LinkedIn group.